john-roufaeil/learning-notebook/Projects/004-employee-menu/README.md

 ## Description

-- Portable on both Linux and Windows OS
-- Terminal App with navigation, commands interpretation and usage of structs & pointers
+- Terminal App with navigation, commands interpretation and usage of structs
 - Add employees with their first & last names, salary, and DOB
 - Validates input for each type and reprompt user if input is invalid
+- Portable on both Linux and Windows OS

 ## Structure of the App